 Types of Software Testing Tools

-There is the different testing software for different areas of the software development lifecycle.
+There is different testing software for different areas of the software development lifecycle.
 Here are some of the main types of software testing tools that you might come across during application testing.
 Software testing solutions may specialize in one area of these testing types or that may cover multiple.

 Functional Testing Tools